Agni Mantra: Hindu God of Fire

 AGNI DEVA ARTICLE SUMMARY

 Agni Deva literally means “Fire God.”
-Agni Deva is the Hindu god of fire, an embodiment of holy fire or spiritual fire.
+Agni Deva is the Hindu fire god, an embodiment of holy fire or spiritual fire.
 This article includes fascinating stories in the Hindu tradition about the role of fire in creation and spiritual practice.
-The article also includes a video with an Agni Deva mantra.
+The article also includes a video with a mantra to Agni Deva.